cairachel9/diabetic/README.md

 ## Methodology

-In this project, we evaluated several CNN architecture (Inception Network, VGG16and Microsoft Resnet) on their performance in DR image recognition.
+In this project, we evaluated several CNN architecture (Inception Network, VGG16 and Microsoft Resnet) on their performance in DR image recognition.
 We applied various standard techniques to cleanse and augment the data, we also optimized the CNN network to accomodate the skewed data sets.

 Our experiment was conducted on the hosted Linux platform with NVidia Tesla K80 GPU.
 The environment was hosted by Google Colab and Kaggle.